 This is a smaller blade mainly used for chopping herbs, veg, or perhaps even filleting a fish.
 A vital knife for when a Gyuto is too big.
 Blades are normally between 120mm and 150mm

 Similar to a petty utility knife, but typically shorter blades.
-These are great for peeling and trimming.
+These are great for peeling and trimming and other off the board tasks.
 Blades are typically between 60mm and 90mm, with 80mm being very popular.

 Typically a long, thin, hard blade designed for slicing, commonly between 240mm and 300mm but available in 210mm to 330mm.
 This makes an excellent knife for filleting, carving, or slicing meat and vegetables